kmikzjh/kmikzjh/README.md

 # Hi there!
 I'm Jonathan Hernandez 👋

-I'm a Senior Full Stack Developer with a deep passion for creating end-to-end applications.
+Senior Full Stack Developer with a deep passion for creating end-to-end applications.
 From designing intuitive user interfaces to implementing robust backend systems, I enjoy the challenge of bringing complete solutions to life.
 Whether it's working on front-end frameworks like React or Angular, building scalable APIs with Node.js, or deploying services on cloud platforms, I'm always excited to work on projects that span the full development lifecycle.